 Large closet space with safe, robe, and ironing board

-Complimentary welcome fruit platter.
+Complimentary Filipino fruit platter.
 Thank you City Garden Grand! 🙂

 Located on the 7th floor, we ate at Spice Cafe twice — once for dinner and a second time for breakfast the following morning.